RootCipherX/cybersecurity-nmap-network-scanning/README.md

 **Command Breakdown:**
 *   `sudo`: Elevated privileges required for raw packet manipulation.
 *   `-sA`: Performs a TCP ACK scan.
-Instead of trying to open a connection, it sends an ACK packet to see if a firewall drops it or if the target responds with an RST (Reset) packet.
+It sends an ACK packet to see if a firewall drops it or if the target responds with an RST (Reset) packet.
 *   `-p`: Specifies the comma-separated list of previously discovered open ports to test.

+**Methodology:**
+I constructed an ACK scan targeting the most critical exposed ports.
+Because ACK packets do not initiate a new connection, a stateful firewall will typically drop them (resulting in a "filtered" state), while an unfiltered machine will respond with a TCP RST.

+**Observation:**
+All tested ports returned an "unfiltered" state.
+This explicitly indicates that there is no stateful firewall, iptables rule, or IDS actively blocking or dropping packets between the Kali attack machine and the target services.

 **Security Relevance:**
-ACK scans do not determine if a port is "open" or "closed," but rather if it is "filtered" or "unfiltered."
-This allows the assessor to map out the network's firewall rulesets and plan evasion techniques if defensive measures are actively blocking traffic.
+Mapping the defensive perimeter is critical.
+Understanding whether ports are "open" versus "filtered" allows an assessor to deduce the network's firewall rulesets and plan evasion techniques if defensive measures are active.

 **Result / Evidence:**
 <br>